azapi | October 2025 | |

 403 | Forbidden | An error message string |

-500 | Internal error | An error message string |
+500 | Internal Error | An error message string |

-Note: HTTPS errors are returned by the PDP to indicate an error condition relating to the request or its processing, and are unrelated to the outcome of an authorization decision, which is always returned with a 200
+Note: HTTPS errors are returned by the PDP to indicate an error condition relating to the request or its processing; they are unrelated to the outcome of an authorization decision and are distinct from it.
+A successful request that results in a "deny" is indicated by a 200 OK status code with a { "decision": false } payload.¶

 To make this concrete:¶